 To create a secure password, you will need to include letters, numbers, and symbols with ideally 14+ characters.
 These requirements can, and should, be set at a company-wide level in Active Directory on Windows or FreeIPA for Linux.
 Usually, businesses will enforce a 30-day password requirement to ensure users are regularly updating their passwords and no account can be compromised months or years down-the-line.

 To further secure your passwords, we recommend enforcing Multi-Factor Authentication (MFA).
-Multi-Factor Authentication (sometimes noted as 2FA), adds a secondary authentication method when logging into an account or email address.
+Multi-Factor Authentication (sometimes noted as Two-Factor Authentication or 2FA), adds a secondary authentication method when logging into an account or email address.
 This secondary method of authentication is usually from an app on your phone which provides an additional code to enter when logging in.
 Once you enter your account password, you will access a mobile app associated with your MFA and enter this randomized code to prove your ownership of the account.
-In this way, a hacker would have to both compromise an account’s password AND their phone in order to log in.
+In this way, a hacker would have to both compromise an account's password AND their phone in order to log in.
 This stops most hackers from further attacking accounts and networks in the organization.
 Your MFA will be set up through your account management, whether that be Office 365, Active Directory, FreeIPA, or related applications.

 2. Install Effective Anti-Virus

-In 2020, it goes without saying that you absolutely need strong anti-virus protection for your servers and workstations.
+It goes without saying that you absolutely need strong anti-virus protection for your servers and workstations.
 Where proper training, strong security best practices, and complex passwords fail, anti-virus software will be your saving grace.

 Whether you use ESET, SentinelOne, Webroot, or another product, it is absolutely vital to have strong end-point protection for each workstation and server in your network.
 This will be your last defense against malicious files and actors attempting to infiltrate your network.
 Where the attacker has gotten through every security measure put in place, your end-point anti-virus protection could mean the difference between another day at the office and thousands of dollars worth of data recovery and repair.